transparency-dev/trillian-tessera/README.md

 ## License

-This repo is licensed under the Apache 2.0 license, see [LICENSE](/LICENSE) for details
+This repo is licensed under the Apache 2.0 license, see [LICENSE](/LICENSE) for details.

 ## Contact